Billen Cliffs Hall solar installation

 support, report-backs, and conduct ongoing promotions and publicity

-etc. A separate Hall management sub-committee will be set up for
+etc. A separate Hall management sub-committee will provide day-to-day

 The